-Gillum Wins Big in Florida Primaries, Becoming the Democratic Governor Nominee
+Gillum Wins Big In Florida Primaries, Becoming The Democratic Governor Nominee

 - U.S. Senate

-- Democratic Party- Bill Nelson
+- Democratic Party – Bill Nelson

-- Republican Party- Rick Scott
+- Republican Party – Rick Scott

 - Attorney General

-- Democratic Party- Sean Shaw
+- Democratic Party – Sean Shaw

-- Republican Party- Ashley Moody
+- Republican Party – Ashley Moody

 - Agriculture Commissioner

-- Democratic Party- Nikki Fried
+- Democratic Party – Nikki Fried

-- Republican Party- Matt Caldwell
+- Republican Party – Matt Caldwell